Many ukulele players have offered their thoughts on why they like Twin Cities Ukulele Club jams. Here are a few.

 ❤️ Nice people; fun to play with others; chance to work on chords and get better; always makes me smile to play! - Linda

 ❤️ Our leader, is so welcoming!!
 I felt comfortable from my first jam.
 He is patient and gives me space to goof up and learn in a fun and receptive space.
-He lays out basic things, like tuning, strumming and new strings in a plane, uncomplicated way, and encourages us all to sing.
+He lays out basic things, like tuning, strumming and new strings in a plain, uncomplicated way, and encourages us all to sing.
 I am also learning how to teach from him, maybe I could lead ukulele in another setting.
-The guys who work at Groth are great too, allowing me to get familiar with upgrades on my uke.
 I am so thankful!! - Collette

 ❤️ I like the Twin Cities Uke Club jams because they are a friendly, helpful, non-judgmental way to both learn and practice the ukulele. - Steve